brentley/appmeshworkshop/content/servicediscovery/createservice.md

 weight: 30
 ---

-* Register a new task definition pointing to the crystal-sd-v1 virtual node.
+* Register a new task definition pointing to the crystal-sd-blue virtual node.

 ```bash
 # Define variables #